samarsault/ynoteclassic/README.md

   - Support for more than 40 languages with user defined language support
   - Powerful Search and Replace using Regular Expressions in document and multiple files
   - Clipboard History
-  - File Merge and Compare
+  - Function / Symbol List
   - Code Snippets Support
   - Automatic Encoding Detection with all codepages on the system supported
   - WYSWYIG Printing